 Mr. Flavin resides in Denver, Colorado with his wife Brooke and their two sons.

 William “Skip” Warburton received a bachelor’s degree in Marketing from the University of Colorado – Boulder in 1996.
-Soon after, Skip entered the Natural Gas Marketing industry as a scheduler for Eastern Rocky Mountain gas.
+Soon after, Skip entered the Natural Gas Marketing industry as a scheduler for National Fuel Marketing.
 He was quickly promoted to wholesale buying and selling for the Eastern Rocky Mountain region.
+He then moved to Enserco Energy.

 Samuel Rasure serves as a Vice President at Concord Energy and heads the Producer Services division.
 He graduated from St. John’s University with a bachelor’s degree in Economics in 1995.
 Sam is an energy industry professional with over 20 years of experience.
 His dedication to relationships has allowed him to cultivate deep roots in the exploration and production community.